Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization: Orbital Magnetization of the Haldane model: Static and Floquet

 Due to the broken particle-hole symmetry of the Haldane model, the orbital magnetization per unit area for these three cases is non-zero at half-filling.
 In contrast, particle-hole symmetric systems such as Floquet driven graphene have zero orbital magnetization at half-filling.
-In addition, the orbital magnetization of Floquet driven Haldane model shows qualitatively the same behavior as that of the static Haldane model Fig.~\ref{Fig4} in that it vanishes outside the band edges, between the two bands its variation with $\mu$ is proportional to $C$, and it changes sign between the two bands.
-It is interesting to note that the anomalous phase with $C=0$ (e) shows an orbital magnetization which is larger or comparable in magnitude to the case of the two Chern insulator phases (d,f).
+In addition, the orbital magnetization of Floquet driven Haldane model shows qualitatively the same behavior as that of the static Haldane model (Fig.~\ref{Fig4}) in that it vanishes outside the band edges, its variation with $\mu$ between the two bands is proportional to $C$, and it changes sign between the two bands.
+Although the anomalous phase with two pairs of edge modes in Fig.~\ref{Fig5e} exhibits an orbital magnetization which is significantly larger in magnitude than the Chern insulator phase in Fig.~\ref{Fig5d} with only one pair of edge modes, let us emphasize that the bulk modes here are delocalized, and contribute to the orbital magnetization significantly.
+Therefore, it is not really possible to differentiate the effect of topological edge modes from bulk modes on the orbital magnetization.